 + - What happens if someone reports me to CERT?

 CERT will not investigate or adjudicate student conduct cases or issues of state or federal law.
 Student Conduct or local authorities will get involved if a violation of the Student Conduct Code or a state or federal law has occurred.
-The purpose of CERT is to support affected Chapman students and communities after an incident has been reported.
+If for some reason there is a concern about a potential violation of the Student Conduct Code or other University policies, that information will be forwarded to Student Conduct or Human Resources as appropriate to be addressed through proper protocol related to the policies in question.
+CERT will not be involved other than to forward the information on to the appropriate department.

 Report an Incident